sarahpenir/sarahpenir.github.io/_pages/reading.md

 - On Earth We're Briefly Gorgeous by Ocean Vuong
 - Notes of a Crocodile by Qiu Maojin
+- Slaughterhouse Five by Kurt Vonnegut
+- Go Tell It on the Mountain by James Baldwin
+- The White Tiger by Adiga Aravind

 *Short Stories and Essays*

 - Salt Slow by Julia Armfield
+- Eure Heimat ist unser Albtraum by Hengameh Yaghoobifarah, Fatma Aydemir
+- The Cyberiad by Stanislaw Lem
+- We Should All Be Feminists by Chimamanda Ngozi Adichie
+- Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions by Chimamanda Ngozi Adichie

 **2025**